Learn how to cook acorn squash in two ways: Sweet and savory. Both are super easy and make for a fantastic side dish!

 Updated – I now have a complete guide on how to cook spaghetti squash as well!
 I cover five different methods and tell you which is my favorite!

 I know cooking a squash can be somewhat intimidating but it’s really so easy!
 I cover one method in this post, but with two variations: Sweet and savory.
 I’ll let you in on a secret, the sweet variation is my favorite.
 Especially for eating just the way it is.
 If you’re looking to stuff the acorn squash, try making it the savory way to get a great base and layer of flavor before adding whatever stuffing you have in mind.
+Try our stuffed acorn squash – it’s full of great flavor!

-Important to note, here, is that these are not fancy techniques.
+Important to note here, is that these are not fancy techniques.
 We’re covering the basics.
 Once you get the basics down, you can spice things up a little.
 We’ll talk about that in a bit, though.

 So here we go.

-Short version of How to Cook Acorn Squash:
+Overview of How to Cook Acorn Squash

 - WASH the squash.